1975–76 Virginia Squires season: January 1976

 On January 7, 1976, Jim Eakins was traded to the New York Nets for Swen Nater and Billy Schaeffer.
 Later that same day, the Squires won 107-100 over the New York Nets in Norfolk, though that game was first protested on after the original January 7 game ended with the Squires blowing out the Nets with a 112-89 victory before ultimately being completely properly on January 24 (with a new head coach and some new players on their roster) as a part of a doubleheader series where the Nets would win the second match that was officially held on that night properly.
 Two days after the trade and Nets game that was initially protested on, the Squires recorded an ABA record-high 53 points in the fourth quarter in a 155-128 loss to the Nuggets in Denver.
-After months of waiting and healing, Mack Calvin finally made his playing debut with the Squires on January 15, scoring 24 points (but shooting at a 7/26 field goal rate and recording 13 of the team's 31 turnovers, showcasing he was still hurting a bit) in a 129-93 loss to the San Antonio Spurs; not only was attendance very poor that night (only 1,296 people attended that game, with sports writers claiming it was actually half the amount that showed up instead), but telephones were also being removed along press row (similar to what happened to the Pittsburgh Condors one time during their final season of play in the ABA) and neither team's radio broadcast actually made it to the airwaves properly that night.
+After months of waiting and healing, Mack Calvin finally made his playing debut with the Squires on January 15, scoring 24 points (but shooting at a 7/26 field goal rate and recording 13 of the team's 31 turnovers, showcasing he was still hurting a bit) in a 129-93 loss to the San Antonio Spurs; not only was attendance very poor that night (only 1,296 people attended that game, with sports writers claiming it was actually half the number that showed up instead), but telephones were also being removed along press row (similar to what happened to the Pittsburgh Condors one time during their final season of play in the ABA) and neither team's radio broadcast actually made it to the airwaves properly that night.
 A day after that, David Vaughn Jr. (who would appear in 10 games for the Squires this season averaging 2.9 points per game and averaging 36% field goal shooting there) would be convicted of two counts of assault, with two of the attempted murder counts being dropped and the other two being reduced down to assault counts, which led to him being sentenced to 60 days in jail and being fined $850.
 On January 17, 1976, the Squires traded Johnny Neumann and Jan van Breda Kolff to the Kentucky Colonels for Marv Roberts.
 Jack Ankerson became head coach on January 21, 1976, though his games would have him being assisted by Squires player Willie Wise acting as a co-coach there.
 After compiling a 1–1 record he was replaced by Zelmo Beaty on January 23, 1976.
 Beaty finished with a record of 9–33.
 Meanwhile, the owners of the Squires told the press that their latest plan to help raise enough money to help keep the team afloat for the season was to sell 100 banners that were worth $5,000 each that would hang from the ceilings of the arenas that the Squires played in.